 With students from more than 120 countries in ACPS, it is no secret that ACPS values diversity.
 Our ability to make our students and their families feel welcome and safe in our schools is of utmost importance, especially as we get ready to start a new school year.
 We will always act to ensure that our values are upheld in accordance with our policies.

 Please note that this is just the beginning of the conversation regarding Matthew Maury Elementary School.
-We will work with teachers, and staff to continue to work through this issue this school year.
+We will work with teachers, and staff to continue to work through this issue during the 2020-2021 school year.